You’ll find many lists on the internet guessing at why men pull away when falling in love.

 You did because we all have thought about them.

 However, you pulled up Google and typed in searches for the question, “why men suddenly vanish from relationships (or something similar)”.

 Because these answers don’t satisfy you.

 If he truly was not ready or had no desire to stay with you then please stop reading and click out of this post.

-You have the truth, but don’t know how to deal with men who disappear.
+You have the truth, but still want to know how to deal with men who disappear.

 However, let’s pretend that he did NOT leave because he’s shallow and all the other reasons above.